abduwaly/front-end-i18n-for-Uighur/README.md

 ## How to run this project

-This project should run in a CONTAINER! (as Tomcat,WebStrom ...)
+This project should run in a CONTAINER!

 --------------------------------------------------------------------------------------
 author: abduwaly     https://github.com/abduwaly